ChrisCharo/DScapstone/report.md

 # Report

+<a id="top"></a>

 Authors: Chris Charo, Hunter Clayton, Camille Esteves, Steve Wong

 ## 1. Introduction

 ### 1.1 Overview of Sentiment Analysis
 Sentiment analysis is the process of analyzing text to derive the underlying emotions being expressed in a collection of data.
 It has a wide range of applications, including understanding customer satisfaction metrics, brand reputation, and marketing campaign responses.
 One area of sentiment analysis that has received significant attention is its relationship with public sentiment and the valuation of publicly traded companies and broader stock market indexes.
-With the S&P 500 Index currently boasting an aggregate market capitalization of $57.4 trillion, an advantage in predicting the price movements of publicly traded stocks would be highly valuable for investors (S&P Dow Jones Indices 2025).
+With the S&P 500 Index currently boasting an aggregate market capitalization of $57.4 trillion, an advantage in predicting the price movements of publicly traded stocks would be highly valuable for investors [\[S&P Dow Jones Indices 2025\]](#ref1) (S&P Dow Jones Indices 2025).
 One of the most popular outlets for real-time public sentiment is the social media platform Twitter(X), which has over 586 million active users in 2025 (Statista 2025).
 Twitter(X) differentiates itself from other platforms through short-form content of 280 characters or fewer, allowing rapid communication of opinions, news, and humor (Chaires 2024).
 This concise format provides a valuable source of global sentiment data across generations, cultures, and regions.
 Recent studies have shown that machine learning models such as SVM, LSTM, and ensemble methods like XGBoost are increasingly used in financial sentiment analysis, particularly on Twitter(X) datasets.
 Across the literature, SVM has repeatedly demonstrated superior performance in classifying sentiment polarity for short-text data such as tweets, due to its robustness in high-dimensional feature spaces.
 Recent research also highlights how combining these models with deep learning architectures can improve predictive accuracy when dealing with social media text data (Financial Sentiment Analysis: Techniques and Applications 2024).

 ### 1.2 Importance of Twitter Data in Financial Forecasting